 With only a small update, you can control the blink speed.
 The blink speed is controlled by the amount of time you tell the code to wait before moving on using time.sleep().
 The example uses 0.5, which is one half of one second.
 Try increasing or decreasing these values to see how the blinking changes.

-That's all there is to blinking a built-in NeoPixel LED using CircuitPython!
+That's all there is to blinking an LED using CircuitPython!